w3c-ccg/traceability-vocab/DEVELOPMENT.md

 npm i
 ```

-You can local a version of the [spec](https://w3c-ccg.github.io/traceability-vocab/) you can run:
+To run a local version of the [spec](https://w3c-ccg.github.io/traceability-vocab/) you can run:

 ```
 npx serve ./docs